mlnchkdv/mlabs.space/content/cv.md

 ---

-With extensive teaching experience, I have supervised over **20 bachelor's and master's theses **in Business Informatics.
+With extensive teaching experience, I have supervised over **20 bachelor's and master's theses**.
 All graduates are employed in leading companies in Russia and abroad.

 <!--